TomConlin/Semantic_Exchange_Format/README.md

-With these three constraints we have simplified graphs in general into [directed rooted trees](https://en.wikipedia.org/wiki/Tree_\(graph_theory\)) which are far more computible than graphs and are still fairly expressive especially when these trees are allowed to overlap
+With these three constraints we have simplified graphs in general into [directed rooted trees](https://en.wikipedia.org/wiki/Tree_\(graph_theory\)) which are far more computible than complete graphs and are still fairly expressive especially when these trees are allowed to overlap
 (have nodes other than the root node in common), because they form a
 [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)
-which is often the sweet spot between modeling and computing.
+which is often the sweet spot in complexity between modeling and computing.

 Nodes in a tree are of three types,